Drone regulations in Indonesia

 Flying drones in Indonesia

-In this article, we introduce the legal situation for the use of drones in Indonesia.
+In this article, we present the legal situation for using drones in Indonesia.

 Overview: Drone rules in Indonesia